Fshy/FshyBot/README.md

 <h5>Anime/NSFW</h5>

 <pre>
-!anime_irl              - Uploads a random image from the r/anime_irl frontpage !animemes               - Uploads a random image from the r/animemes frontpage !wholesome              - Uploads a random image from the r/wholesomeanimemes frontpage

-!satania                - Uploads a random image from the r/satania frontpage !2B                     - Uploads a random SFW 2B image from Danbooru
+!lewd [search term]     - Uploads a random NSFW image from Danbooru, of the given search term !sfw  [search term]     - Uploads a random SFW image from Danbooru, of the given search term !tags [search term]     - Searches Danbooru for possible related search tags !r    [subreddit]       - Uploads a random image from frontpage of a given subreddit !2B [nsfw]              - Uploads a random 2B image, or a NSFW version if supplied as a parameter

-!ecchi                  - Uploads a random image from the r/ecchi frontpage !lewd [search term]     - Uploads a random NSFW image from danbooru, of the given search term
 </pre>

 <h5>Misc</h5>

 <pre>
-!roll [sides] [num]     - Rolls an n-sided die, m times and displays the result
+!btc                    - Displays current Bitcoin spot price !eth                    - Displays current Ethereum spot price !roll [sides] [num]     - Rolls an n-sided die, m times and displays the result
 </pre>